bpfman/bpfman/docs/developer-guide/shipping-bytecode.md

 to pass in the correct ebpf program bytecode for the appropriate platform.
 However, bpfman does provide a few image builder commands to make this whole process easier.

-An Example Containerfile can be found at `/packaging/container/deployment/Containerfile.bytecode`
+Example Containerfiles for single-arch and multi-arch can be found at `Containerfile.bytecode` and `Containerfile.bytecode.multi.arch`.

 #### Host Platform Architecture Image Build